metapsychic-Lylmik/lumo-time-context/README.md

 ### License

-Lumo Time Context is free and open-source software licensed under the GNU General Public License v3.0 (GPL-3.0).
+Lumo Time Context is free and open-source software licensed under the MIT License.

-You may use, modify, and redistribute the software under the terms of the license.
-Modified and redistributed versions must remain available under the GPLv3 terms.
+You may use, modify, and redistribute the software, including in proprietary derivative works, provided the original copyright notice and license text are preserved.

 ### Disclaimer